TennoAndros/TennoAndros/README.md

-# Hi there 👋 I'm Andreas, Full Stack Engineer 👨‍💻
+# Hi there 👋 I'm Andreas, Software Engineer 👨‍💻
 ---
-## 💫 I'm on an exciting journey as a full stack engineer.
+## 💫 I'm on an exciting journey as a software engineer.
 I'm passionate about coding and constantly strive to enhance my skills and knowledge.
 Despite being new to coding, my motivation and love keep me going strong.

 ---
 <p align="center">